Reviewed by

 • Doesn’t confuse the public or resemble a government body

-Check name availability on your state's Registrar of Firms portal.
-Since firm names are registered at the state level, similar names may exist in different states.
+Check name availability on your state’s Registrar of Firms portal or use RegisterKaro’s company name check tool for faster search.
 Prepare two or three alternative names in case your first choice is unavailable or rejected.

 Step 2: Draft the Partnership Deed